vtbano/BrushUp/README.md

 - **Track quiz completion**

-How can view the Track Quiz Completion?
+How can you view the track quiz completion?
 Click the **pie chart**, a button that is located in the top navigation bar.

 It will show you the quizzes you've created, how many people you've shared the quiz with and how many people completed the quiz you've shared.